hizircanbayram/MIPS-CPU/README.md

 ![image](https://user-images.githubusercontent.com/23126077/54474846-15d2a300-47fb-11e9-92de-0e30626524c0.png)

 All the implemented instructions are tested and outputted above.
-The file registers.mem is also updated after every instructions.
+The file registers.mem is also updated after every instruction.